Predator-7/file_uploader_frontend/README.md

 ## Links

-- **Website**: The website is hosted at [https://file-uploader-frontend.onrender.com/](https://file-uploader-frontend.onrender.com/)

-By visiting the provided link, you can access the hosted website and explore its features.
+- **Website**: The website is hosted at [https://file-uploader-frontend.onrender.com/](https://file-uploader-frontend.onrender.com/).
+Visit the link to access the hosted website and explore its features.

+- **Project Report**: For more detailed information about the project, you can refer to the [Project Report](https://docs.google.com/document/d/1HL2935vMeslTru-SUGqUnWHoi5W3eIx7DTs_-7XRp-k/edit?usp=sharing).

+Feel free to check out the website and refer to the project report for additional insights into the project.

 ## Contributor